 The Gull River Watershed continues to be very vulnerable to the inflow of water.

-Water levels have decreased a further 8 cm since yesterday.
-While the Gull River has crested and levels continue to decrease, the Gull River Watershed will experience an extended period of high water levels similar to 2013, and continues to remain in a flood warning.
+Water levels have decreased approximately 5 cm since yesterday.
+While the level of the Gull River has decreased in the last 48 hours, and minimal precipitation is in the forecast, the Gull River Watershed continues to remain in a flood warning.

-The reservoir lakes and the Gull River will continue to remain at high levels for the next week or two, as water moves from the upper areas of the watershed system.
-On certain lakes and rivers, water levels may fluctuate depending on local precipitation amounts in the coming days.
+The reservoir lakes and the Gull River continue to remain at high levels, as water moves from the upper areas of the watershed system.

 It is highly recommended that property owners, especially those who have a historical susceptibility to flooding, continue to monitor their situation for sandbagging requirements and self-evacuation of family and pets.

 In the event of an emergency and you are unable to evacuate yourself from your residence, call 911.
 Please indicate that the call is not for a medical emergency but for evacuation from your residence.
 If you have evacuated, you are encouraged to register at the Red Cross Reception Centre, located at the S.G Nesbitt Community Centre, 55 Parkside Street, Minden.

 The Burnt River continues to recede.
 Extreme caution is still encouraged.
 The public and residents are to avoid areas with fast flowing and high water levels.

 All Property owners are being asked to monitor their situation, as each will vary based on some, or all of the following factors: distance from watershed(s), distance from an unaffected accessible road, height of land, property saturation levels, the availability, number, size and type of sump pump, etc.